eavestn/cloud-migration-guidebook/README.md

 There's a fight going on right now in the mid-2020s; the reputation of the cloud is diminishing.
 A number of organizations are evaluating their infrastructural posture not having seen the gains they expected by moving off-premises and into "the cloud".
 Some go as far as to define this fight and evaluation as [the early stages of an exodus](https://www.entrepreneur.com/science-technology/with-rising-costs-and-vendor-lock-ins-is-a-cloud-exodus-in/380648).
 My _feeling_?
 Like Marx wrote of the economies, the utopian future is the coming-to-rest of the cloud vs. on-premises predulum smack in the center.
 But, here's the thing: on-premises solutions are _cheaper_ (see [**The Problems With Cheap On-Premises Services**](#the-problem-with-cheap-on-premises-services) later).
 Think about it, how many servers could you purchase for $50K a month - a real number that won't shock many technology leaders of cloud-based companies barely breaking $1M USD ARR (though it should, particularly as the spend is likely over-inflated by bad decisions in the magnitude of 10x)?
 That's right, there are companies today that are so inverted they are spending as much as 50% of their revenue on their cloud infrastructure.
 And those companies are _still_ running Engineering Organizations 20-30 deep.

 People ask me all the time why Software Organizations fail.
 The answer is simple.
 People refuse to acknowledge that driving Software Engineering Organizations requires skill.
 Not talent.
+For the last time, let's return to the word "arrogance," defined by Merriam Webster as:

+> an attitude of superiority manifested in an overbearing manner **or in presumptuous claims or assumptions**

 So, how did this happen?
 How did the cloud become "a bad decision" or "expensive"?